alma4rebi/Sticky-Notes/README.md

 Change Log:
 --------------
+v1.0- Beta
+    - Included compatibility with cinnamon 2.2.
+    - Fixed some minor issues.

 v0.9.3- Beta
    - Now the desklet allow resize with the mouse.
    - The resizer mechanism was re-implemented.